 3. Driving Record

-Your driving record in California also has a say on how much your boat insurance policy will cost.
+Your driving record in California has a say on how much your boat insurance policy will cost.
 It is because several factors linked to poor operation of your vehicle, like a previous DIY arrest, might also influence your ability to drive a boat.

 This is the main reason why several California insurance providers assess their consumers’ DMV records.
 They do this to gather important details about their consumers’ overall driving capability.
 Those with clean driving records have a higher chance of getting better boat insurance deals.